Topological property (T) for groupoids: Examples

-equipped with the weak topology it inherits from the union of open subsets $\overline{E}$ (\emph{not} the topology it inherits as a subspace of $\beta X\times \beta X$), and the groupoid operations it inherits as a subset of the pair groupoid $\beta X\times\beta X$.
+equipped with the weak topology it inherits as the union of open subsets $\overline{E}$: precisely, this means that a subset $U$ of $G(X)$ is open precisely when $U\cap \overline{E}$ is open in $\overline{E}$ for all $E\in \mathcal{E}$ (this is \emph{not} the topology it inherits as a subspace of $\beta X\times \beta X$).
+Equip $G(X)$ with the groupoid operations it inherits as a subset of the pair groupoid $\beta X\times\beta X$.
 It is shown in \cite[Theorem 10.20]{Roe:2003rw} that $G(X)$ thus defined is a (locally compact, Hausdorff, \'{e}tale) groupoid, with base space $\beta X$.

 \begin{proposition} For a monogenic bounded geometry coarse space $X$, geometric property (T) for $X$ and property (T) for $G(X)$ are equivalent. \end{proposition}

 \begin{proof} For $f\in C_c(G(X))$, note that $f$ restricts to a function on $X\times X$.
 Define an element $a^f\in \C_u[X]$ by the formula $a^f_{xy}:=f(x,y)$.
 It is proved in \cite[Proposition 10.28]{Roe:2003rw} that the map